CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 # CIS-CAT Pro Assessor Configuration Guide #

+**NOTE: CIS-CAT Pro Assessor v4 is currently in BETA and this documentation will change as a result of ongoing testing and feedback.
+Until the official release of CIS-CAT Pro Assessor v4, please consider this document fluid.**

 ## Introduction ##
 Utilizing the CIS-CAT Pro Assessor CLI, users are capable of performing both host-based (local) assessments, as well as remote-based assessments.
 In order to perform assessments of remote endpoints, certain configurations must be made.
 The intent of this document is to serve as a guide for enabling systems for remote-based assessments using CIS-CAT Pro Assessor.